-The Farmers Insurance Open is one of the strongest events on the PGA Tour, and as ever attracts one of the deepest and most formidable fields of the year as the players head to the Monterrey Peninsula and the gem that is Torey Pines.
-Played over two courses, each player gets one round on the North Course over the first two days, and plays their other three rounds over the South course; home to several US Opens including Tiger Woods famous win here in 2008.
-This is a venue where Tiger has won seven times.
+The Farmers Insurance Open is one of the strongest events on the PGA Tour, and as ever, attracts one of the deepest and most formidable fields of the year as the players head to the Monterey Peninsula and the gem that is Torrey Pines.
+Played over two courses, each player gets one round on the North Course over the first two days, and plays their other three rounds over the South Course; home to several US Opens including Tiger Woods' famous win here in 2008.
+This is a venue that will host the 121st US Open here in June.

-The South Course at Torey Pines is one of the finest courses in the USA and, as the honour roll shows, has hosted some of the greatest champions in golf. opened in 1957, and on a clifftop overlooking the Pacific Ocean, the South Course was redesigned by Reese Jones back in 2001 who lengthened it to the brutally difficult 7,700 yard beast that it is today.
-A proper all round test of golf, the South requires the players to hit the ball straight from the tee, shape it both ways and punishes, severely in many cases, any bad shots.
-From the tee, bigger hitters are at an advantage purely due to the length of the course and the fact that long drives make the course more manageable.
-There is, however, no substitute for accuracy and errant drives will find the thick rough and dangerously placed fairway bunkering that is especially prevalent over the back nine holes.
+The South Course at Torrey Pines is one of the finest courses in the USA and, as the honour roll shows, has hosted some of the greatest champions in golf.
+Opened in 1957, and on a clifftop overlooking the Pacific Ocean, the South Course was redesigned by Reese Jones back in 2001, who lengthened it to the brutally tricky 7,700-yard beast that it is today.
+A proper all-around golf test, the South requires the players to hit the ball straight from the tee, shape it both ways, and punishes, severely in many cases, any foul shots.
+From the tee, bigger hitters are at an advantage purely due to the course's length and the fact that long drives make the course more manageable.
+There is, however, no substitute for accuracy and errant drives will find the thick rough and dangerously-placed fairway bunkering that is especially prevalent over the back nine holes.

-The greens on the South Course are not vastly different to those on the North, and are not where it really shows its teeth.
-They are large, fast, and slopey poa annua that can pick up spike marks and become more challenging to putt on through the afternoon.
+The South Course greens are not vastly different to those on the North and are not where it shows its teeth.
 The greenside bunkering is strong, and the rough around the greens is deep.
-If players are approaching from the rough, or even from the wrong side of the fairway, they are well advised to be conservative.
+If players are approaching from the rough, or even from the wrong side of the fairway, they are well-advised to be conservative.
 Double bogeys or worse are not uncommon here, and such a stiff test of golf invariably produces a high calibre winner.

-At some 450 yards shorter, the North is the easier of the two courses on the Torey Pines estate and typically plays two shots lower than the South.
-Driving is again at a premium, although less so given the length, but wayward shots are often punished and the field cannot afford any drop in concentration, as Torey North is still far more challenging than the courses that they play most weeks.
-One piece of respite lies in two very birdieable par 5s.
+At some 450 yards shorter, the North is the easier of the two courses on the Torrey Pines estate and typically plays two shots lower than the South.
+Driving is again at a premium, although less so given the length.
+Wayward shots are often punished, and the field cannot afford any drop in concentration, as Torrey North is still far more challenging than the courses that they play most weeks.
+One piece of respite lies in two very birdie-able par 5s.
 The greens are also slightly larger and therefore more forgiving, but it is still vital that the players do not miss them on the wrong side.

-The winner this week will need to drive the ball exceptionally well and experience of putting on poa annua greens is a big advantage.
-Course form is relevant here ,and winners names have begun with a J for six of the last seven years!
+The winner this week will need to drive the ball exceptionally well, and the experience of putting on poa annua greens is a significant advantage.
+Course form is highly relevant here.

 Last Five Winners